 How can I get to Portugal?

-Where do you fly into for Portugal?
+Where do you fly to Portugal?

 There are regular direct flights to Portugal from various European and North American destinations.